 What Are Meth Sores?

 Methamphetamine (meth) is a synthetic and highly addictive stimulant.
 Meth sores are a portion of the side effects associated with constantly or frequently using meth.
 If you notice meth sores occurring on your body or the body of a loved one, it might be a sign they have a substance abuse disorder.

-One expected aspect of meth addiction is meth sores.
+One expected aspect of meth addiction is meth sores or meth scabs.
 These sores are open wounds that may form on various body parts, including hands, mouth area, chest, and arms.
 Using meth occasionally does not cause meth sores; however, consistent meth use results in meth sores.

-Meth sores are just one of many signs indicating a person is struggling with a meth addiction.
+Meth sores also known as meth scabs, are just one of many signs indicating a person is struggling with a meth addiction.
 Meth sores do not occur when a person is sporadically using meth.
 They do not occur if a person has taken meth once or twice.
 A person suffering from a meth addiction for a long time and consistently consuming meth will show meth sores.

 The blister may swell and fill with pus.
 If it isn’t treated, the infection can spread.
 If a person with meth sores treats the sores properly and stops using meth, the wounds will heal, similar to how a scratch or blister heals.
 They’ll slowly decrease in size, turn a dimmer shade of red and slowly fade away.
 They may scab and turn into a scar depending on the severity of the meth sore.

 - 23 Side Effects of Faces of Meth, Signs, and Symptoms